How to Prepare for the iRelaunch Return to Work Conference

 Tip #4: Lock in your schedule!

-Now that you know where to find the agenda (hint...right here!), take a look at the full lineup, and plan out your schedule.
-Thanks to one of May's Conference attendees, we recommend printing out the agenda beforehand so you have a physical copy and don't have to leave the Brazen platform during the Conference to keep checking...but also note that the agenda for each day can be found within Brazen on the Broadcast Schedule!
+Here's a link to the agenda: take a look at the full lineup, and plan out your schedule.
+You may want to print it out ahead of time so you don't have to leave the Brazen platform during the Conference to check it.
+The agenda can also be found within Brazen on the Broadcast Schedule!

 "My biggest issue was that I just wasn't available for the entire conference.
 Maybe if I had reviewed the schedule for the conference in advance, I could shifted my schedule in order to attend the sessions that I most wanted to attend."

-However, we know as well as anyone that life happens, and if you do have to miss some of the sessions, we are able to record sessions and those will be provided to Conference attendees after the event concludes.
+If you miss some of the sessions, we record select sessions which will be provided to Conference attendees after the event concludes.

 Tip #5: Get your tech ready!

-A crucial element of having a great Conference experience?
-Ensuring your Internet connectivity is strong throughout the Conference.
-Weak connections can often create disruptions in audio and video.
-In order to address this issue, try hooking into an Ethernet cord or switching to an alternative Internet source.
+Ensure your Internet connectivity is strong throughout the Conference.
+Weak connections can create disruptions in audio and video.
+For the strongest connection, try hooking an Ethernet cord directly from your computer into your router or go to the location with the strongest internet connectivity.
 We highly recommend you test and troubleshoot your connectivity before the Conference and refer to this link if you have any connectivity issues during the Conference.

-While you're participating in the Conference, to maximize your connection and Conference experience, we recommend you close out of any unnecessary applications or windows as having too many applications open can slow down and disrupt your connection to Brazen.
+To maximize your connection and Conference experience, close out of unnecessary applications or windows.
+Having too many applications open can slow down and disrupt your connection to Brazen.
 We recommend having the following applications open and using your phone to interact with iRelaunch and fellow relaunchers on social media.

 - Brazen Platform